Corey Ashe: International

-Ashe was a standout in the United States' under-17 national team as co-captain of the team from 2001–03.
+Ashe was a standout in the United States' under-17 national team as co-captain of the team from 2001 to 2003.
 He also played at the 2003 FIFA U-17 World Championship.
 He also competed in the 2008 Toulon Tournament, playing in every game.
 Ashe was called up to the United States national team squad for friendlies against Belgium and Germany in May and June 2013, but was forced to withdraw due to injury.
 He was selected as a member of the 23-man United States squad for the 2013 CONCACAF Gold Cup, which the United States won.
 Ashe did not make any appearances.